ALPHACamp/twitter-fullstack-2020/README.md

 - `MySQL` for database
 - `Heroku` for deployment

-## User Story
-- As a user, you can browse all tweets on the homepage
-- As a user, you can post a tweet
-- As a user, you can edit your info
-- As a user, you can reply to other people's tweet
-- As a user, you can like/unlike a tweet
-- As a user, you can follow/unfollow any people
-- As a user, you can browse other people's personal page

 ## Steps to start this project from scratch

 ### 1) Clone a local copy of this repo